emoose/Xb2XInput/README.md

 - Not tied to Xbox - can be used to add support for pretty much any kind of controller
 - Signed!

+This fork has new devices added.
+Check XboxController.cpp in the patch-1 branch.
+New additions are marked with (NEW) on the end.

 Setup
 ---
 Download the latest compiled version of Xb2XInput from the [releases page](https://github.com/emoose/Xb2XInput/releases).